matthewsommer/Traffic-Sign-Classifier/README.md

 | .00	      			| Yield (13)	        		 				|
 | .00				    | Right-of-way at the next intersection (11) 	|

 For the fifth image the model is predicting General Caustion which it is.
+I thought this sign might be the hardest to classify as there are other triangle shaped signs with similar coloring and a graphic in the center, but the network didn't have much trouble classifying the image as it's very clear.
 The top five soft max probabilities are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|